jflavio11/WifiConnector/README.md

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
 ```

-And the location services must be turned on!!
+And location services must be turned on!!

 All tests and suggestions are well received.